Graston TechniqueBack to All

 Graston Technique provides us with multiple edges for your recovery

-We are pleased to offer Graston Technique in St. Albert and Edmonton.
+We are pleased to offer Graston Technique in St. Albert, Sherwood Park and Edmonton.
 Graston Technique is a soft tissue mobilization technique utilizing specially designed tools to assist athletes and individuals with their injuries.

 This technique allows our therapists at Leading Edge Physiotherapy to perform soft tissue mobilization that we previously performed only with our hands.
 When there is scar tissue, when our hands can’t reach it well or when they might fatigue with treatment, we utilize finely crafted stainless steel Graston tools to help us to heal the tissues heal properly.
 Utilizing a stainless steel tool with different bevels and designs has an advantage as the tools conform to the tissue better than our hands.
 The Graston tools also carry a “different” sensation back to the clinician allowing us to better diagnose and find restrictions (a.k.a. scar tissue) that can lead to dysfunction in muscles, ligaments, tendons and connective tissue.